 Just because two businesses report the same numeric value for earnings, doesn’t mean they are of equal value.
 There is far more to earnings than may initially meet the eye.
 Just because two businesses have a similar sale price, it doesn’t mean that they are of equal value.
-We must dig deeper in order to truly understand the value of a business and look at the three key factors of earnings.
+We must dig deeper in order to truly understand the value of a business and look at the three key factors to consider about earnings.

 Key Factor # 1 – Quality of Earnings